 Table 3.
 Coefficient on rent control for four RD models (n=54,975) with standard errors in parentheses.
 Significance codes indicate p-values as follows: ‘***’ < 0.001 < ‘**’ < 0.01 < ‘*’ < 0.05

-Using the exact specification described in Equation 1, Model 1 estimates an average treatment effect of ~1% with a p-value of 0.002.
+Using the specification described in Equation 1, Model 1 estimates an average treatment effect of ~1% with a p-value of 0.002.
 This estimate is slightly smaller than the mean difference-based estimate, but still very much in line with the size of the discontinuity in Figure 2.

 Model 2 adds two property-level characteristics derived from the assessor records: 1) the log of the assessed value divided by the log of the assessed square footage of the property; and 2) the log of the total units at the property.
 The value-per-square-foot is found to positively correlate with eviction rates, while the coefficient on total units is negative, suggesting eviction rates are higher in more valuable properties with fewer units.
 This makes intuitive sense, as more valuable properties can likely fetch higher market rate rents, and in buildings with fewer units the potential benefit of evicting one tenant represents a higher proportion of a property’s total value to the landlord.
 Both of these variables are found to be significant at the level of < 0.001.
 Their inclusion in the model produces a larger treatment effect estimate of 1.6% and improves the statistical significance of the treatment effect from 0.002 to < 0.001.

 Model 3 adds Census tract-based demographic characteristics from the 2009-2013 5-year American Community Survey [citation needed].
 A negative coefficient (p=0.013) on the log of the median household income suggests that eviction rates are higher in lower income areas, while a positive coefficient (p=0.07) on the percent of occupied units that are rented rather than owned suggests that eviction rates are higher in areas with lower rates of home ownership.
 Two other terms, percent minority (non-white) and percent of rental properties with tenants who moved in prior to the year 2000 both have negative but statistically insignificant coefficients.
-The latter term in particular was included in order to account for the potential effect of tenancy duration on eviction rates.
-In the context of vacancy decontrol, longer tenancies should equate to more heavily discounted rents, thereby increasing the potential value of an eviction for a landlord wishing to return their property to market rate, creating a potential source of unobserved variables bias in the model.
-I found no evidence to suggest that this is the case.
-Although it is possible that tract-level Census data is simply not granular enough to capture this relationship, disaggregate renter duration data is almost nonexistent.
-Furthermore, it is just as likely that however more valuable it may be to evict a longer-term tenant, landlords may be less willing to initiate economically-incentivized evictions against tenants with whom they have long-standing relationships.
+The latter term was included in order to account for the potential effect of tenancy duration on eviction rates.
+In the context of vacancy decontrol, longer tenancies should equate to more heavily discounted rents, thereby increasing the potential value of an eviction for a landlord wishing to return their property to market rate.
+I found no evidence to suggest that this is the case, although it is possible that tract-level Census data is not granular enough to capture this relationship.
+It is also possible that landlords may be less willing to initiate economically-incentivized evictions against tenants with whom they have long-standing relationships.
 The addition of these sociodemographic characteristics resulted in a slightly smaller estimated treatment effect of ~1.4%.
 The statistical significance was unchanged as < 0.001.

 Finally, Model 4 adds neighborhood fixed effects to the equation according to the 72 assessor-designated neighborhoods that appear in the assessor records.
 These terms are a somewhat blunt instrument designed to account for any other geographic variation not captured by the Census-based sociodemographic variables.
 The addition of neighborhood fixed effects has very little impact on the treatment effect estimate, which remains steady at ~1.4% and significant at the < 0.001 level.